cmgoffena13/file-loader/README.md

 14. **MERGE Operation**: Merges staging data into the target table based on grain columns, handling inserts and updates appropriately

 15. **Cleanup**: Drops the staging table and deletes the original file from the directory.
 The archived copy remains for recovery if needed (simply move from archive back to directory to reprocess).
-If bad data got in, then DELETE out of the target table where `source_filename = {file_name}` and then reprocess.
+If bad data got into the table, then DELETE out of the target table where `source_filename = {file_name}` and then reprocess.

 ### Detailed Logging

 The `file_load_log` table automatically tracks detailed metrics for every file processing run:

-- **Processing Phase**: Records processed count, validation errors count, timestamps
+- **Processing Phase**: Records processed count, validation errors count, start/end timestamps
-- **Staging Phase**: Records loaded into staging table count, timestamps
+- **Staging Phase**: Records loaded into staging table count, start/end timestamps
-- **Audit Phase**: Audit success/failure status, timestamps
+- **Audit Phase**: Audit success/failure status, start/end timestamps
-- **Merge Phase**: Records inserted/updated in target table counts, merge success/skip status, timestamps
+- **Merge Phase**: Records inserted/updated in target table counts, merge success/skip status, start/end timestamps
-- **Overall Status**: Success/failure status for the entire file processing run, timestamps
+- **Overall Status**: Success/failure status for the entire file processing run, start/end timestamps

 All metrics are logged automatically throughout the process, providing complete visibility into each stage of the ETL pipeline.